 The “Educator’s Thumbs Up!” feature:

-Empowers the student
+Empowers the learner

-Drives other students:
+Drives other learners:

 To engage in the discussion – read the labeled comment\reply